What They Become: Critical response

 Alan Sepinwall, writing for HitFix, felt that the episode, as the culmination of many of the season's storylines so far, "had a whole lot to squeeze into a short amount of time", and also felt that it did so mostly successfully.
-Sepinwall particularly praised the Skye/Cal reunion scene and the performances of Bennet and MacLachlan, while noting that Triplett's "sacrifice probably would have meant more if he had been given more to do this season".
-Eric Goldman of IGN scored the episode a 9.3 out of 10, indicating an "Amazing" episode, responding positively to the Daisy/Cal and Inhuman reveals and the impact they have on the MCU films, praising MacLachlan's performance, as well as Bennet's, but stating that Triplett "died still feeling like an unfulfilled character."
+Sepinwall particularly praised the Skye and Cal reunion scene and the performances of Bennet and MacLachlan, while noting that Triplett's "sacrifice probably would have meant more if he had been given more to do this season".
+Eric Goldman of IGN scored the episode a 9.3 out of 10, indicating an "Amazing" episode, responding positively to the Daisy and Cal and Inhuman reveals and the impact they have on the MCU films, praising MacLachlan's performance, as well as Bennet's, but stating that Triplett "died still feeling like an unfulfilled character."
 Oliver Sava of The A.V.
-Club graded the episode an 'A−', saying "the show is finally realizing its full potential", praising the introduction of the Inhumans and MacLachlan's performance, as well as the dramatic weight given to the final scene, though he noted that Triplett's "death isn’t quite as impactful as it should be ... because he never really integrated into the team in a meaningful way."
+Club graded the episode an "A−", saying "the show is finally realizing its full potential", praising the introduction of the Inhumans and MacLachlan's performance, as well as the dramatic weight given to the final scene, though he noted that Triplett's "death isn't quite as impactful as it should be ... because he never really integrated into the team in a meaningful way."